A is for Alphabet

 And here’s the second set of cards created within the same class using the same Memory Box die and ink blended colors.
 I changed up the layout with these as well by making the card base black (instead of white like shown in class) and instead of the sentiments used in class, I created my own version with the Whimsy Stamps Deepest Sympathy clear stamps and the WS Sympathy Heartfelt and Condolences die set.
 I also added the black paint splatters to the ink blended panels like on the set above.

 I thought these sets made for some really nice cards to have on hand when needed.
-I’m not sure that I would’ve actually sat down to make up these type of cards in production if I hadn’t have taken the class, so I’m glad I did.
+I’m not sure that I would’ve actually sat down to make up these types of cards in production if I hadn’t have taken the class, so I’m glad I did.

 Thanks so much for stopping in today!
 Hope I have inspired your crafty inspiration in some way!
 I’ll be seeing you soon!